sampsyo/home/_drafts/mygfa.md

 </figure>
 </div>

-This is a completely unfair comparison because `odgi paths` has many more features and is actually optimized while `slow_odgi paths` does only one obvious thing.
+This is a completely unfair comparison because `odgi paths` has many more features and is actually optimized; `slow_odgi paths` does only one obvious thing, and it does it slowly.
-But a painfully obvious reference implementation is exactly what we needed to understand what a better implementation might look like.
+But painfully obvious reference implementations were exactly what we needed to understand what better implementations could look like.

-I'll write about that better implementation in a follow-up post.
+I'll write about a new, fast data representation for GFAs in a follow-up post.

 [aslsp]: https://en.wikipedia.org/wiki/As_Slow_as_Possible
 [odgi]: https://odgi.readthedocs.io/en/latest/